Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 ![Decision matrix](../../Assets/Screenshots/Taxes/Settings/DecisionMatrix/DecisionMatrix.png "[Decision matrix]")

 1. Click the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button in the upper left corner.
-  A new data entry line is displayed.
+  A new data input line is displayed.

 2. Click the *VAT ID* drop-down list and select the appropriate option.
 In this case, the VAT ID refers to the buyer's VAT ID number.
 The following options are available: